SaadBazaz/UrduPython/README.md

 |    ```8```                 |       ۸|
 |    ```9```                 |       ۹|

-Find the whole list at ```languages/ur/ur_native.lang.yaml```.
+Find the whole list of keywords [here](./urdupython/languages/ur/ur_native.lang.yaml).
 Don't worry if you can't find a mapping, you can also use English Python!

 An example of a Hello World Program:
 ```